ahoymarcus/nextjs-myjs-tech-blog/articles/upgrading-debian-os-linux-administration-2024-02-03.md

 ### Upgrading from Debian 11 (Bullseye) to Debian 12 (Bookworm)

 - _**Note from the nixCraft site**_:
 - _"Just to be clear, it is not possible to upgrade from Debian Linux version 10 directly to version 12.
-You will need to go through the Debian 10 to 11 upgrade first, and then upgrade from version 11 to version 12."_
+You will need to go through the Debian 10 to 11 upgrade first, and then upgrade from version 11 to version 12."_ [How to upgrade Debian 11 to Debian 12 bookworm using CLI - nixCraft](https://www.cyberciti.biz/faq/update-upgrade-debian-11-to-debian-12-bookworm/)

 As the site states, the procedure is as follows: